Tuesday, November 14, 2017

 45. White Man

-The super-heavy "White Man" was Brian May's take on the injustices of Native Americans by European invaders and is definitely one of the hardest hitting songs in all of Queen's catalog.
-It utilizes that trusty hard rock hallmark to bounce from quiet verses to bombastically loud choruses, (something Kurt Cobain for one would cherish doing in his own writing decades later), and it comes as close to menacing, full-out metal as Queen would ever get.
+The super-heavy "White Man" was Brian May's take on the injustices of Native Americans by European invaders and it is definitely one of the hardest hitting songs in all of Queen's catalog.
+It utilizes that trusty hard rock hallmark to bounce from quiet verses to bombastically loud choruses, (something that Kurt Cobain for one would cherish doing in his own writing decades later), and it comes as close to menacing, full-out metal as Queen would ever get.

 44. Fat Bottomed Girls